KenDickey/Crosstalk/DispatchNotes.md

 ````

 If selector lookup fails, a #doesNotUnderstand closure of suitable arity is returned,
-so no special case application is requires.
+so no special case application is required.

 Assuming efficent hash-tables, this strategy is simple to explain, and eliminates recusrive lookups.
 Lookup can be done without call-site caching.